-The goals of the interim analyses are to allow early stopping of treatment arm(s) for futility or declare an experimental treatment (or treatments) to be statistically significantly superior to the control treatment arm.
-The interim analysis of OS and PFS will be performed as described in Sections 5.1.1 and 5.1.2 using the methodology described in Section 6.1.1 for OS and Section 6.1.2 for PFS.
+The goals of the interim analyses are to allow early stopping of treatment arm(s) for futility or efficacy.
+The interim analysis of PFS and OS will be performed as described in Sections 5.1.1 and 5.1.2 using the methodology described in Section 6.1.1 for PFS and 6.2.2.1 for OS.

-The interim analyses for PFS and OS will occur at the same time and will be performed by an independent statistician.

-Unblinded results from the interim analysis for OS and PFS will not be communicated to the Sponsor's clinical team or to any party involved in the study conduct (apart from the independent statistician and E-DMC members) until the E-DMC has determined that either (i) OS or PFS analysis has crossed the pre-specified boundary for efficacy or (ii) the study needs to be terminated due to any cause, including futility or safety reasons.
+At the time of the interim analysis for PFS, the interim analysis for OS will be performed by an independent statistician.
+Unblinded results from the interim analysis for PFS and first interim analysis for OS will not be communicated to the Sponsor's clinical team or to any party involved in the study conduct (apart from the independent statistician and E-DMC members) until the E-DMC has determined that either (i) PFS analysis has crossed the prespecified boundary for efficacy or (ii) the study needs to be terminated due to any cause, including futility or safety reasons.
 Further details will be described in the E-DMC charter.

-At the time of the final PFS and OS analyses, both PFS and OS analysis will be performed by the Sponsor's clinical team.
+At the time of final PFS analyses, both PFS and interim OS analysis will be performed by the Sponsor's clinical team.
+All patients will continue to be followed for OS until the final OS analysis (or earlier if OS reaches statistical significance the 3rd or 4th interim analysis).